binocarlos/arpanet2/designnotes.md

 When a service is linked to another - docker makes a hostname entry in the linked from container.
 So in our example - the `catalogue` container can access the `pricing` container's IP address by literally using the hostname `pricing`.
 Docker makes an entry in `/etc/hosts` to make this work.

 It is this simplicity we want to replicate but with multiple copies of the pricing service running on multiple physical hosts.
-The result would be automatic load-balancing to multiple instances of a service but with an almost zero code footprint in the client code (other than connect to a `pricing` host).

 #### weave & consul